Leading Change in an Organization

 First of all, I want to examine the different types of strategic change an organization can face before identifying frameworks for implementing change.

-Balogun & Hope Hailey (2008) put forward four different classifications of change that map the extent of the change required and the nature (or speed) with which the change is to be achieved (Figure 1).
+Balogun and Hope-Hailey’s model (2008) put forward four different classifications of change that map the extent of the change required and the nature (or speed) with which the change is to be achieved (Figure 1).

-The strength of Balogun & Hope Hailey’s model lies in its recognition of the complexity of change and the need for change designs to be context-sensitive.
-Because the framework is context-sensitive it can be used to understand the most appropriate approach for change even if the context that it will be applied is different from what was originally envisioned.
+The strength of Balogun and Hope-Hailey’s change model lies in its recognition of the complexity of change and the need for change designs to be context-sensitive.
+Because the Balogun and Hope-Hailey’s framework is context-sensitive it can be used to understand the most appropriate approach for change even if the context that it will be applied is different from what was originally envisioned.

 An organization’s vision can drive the company strategy, therefore the focus for change should be aligning the company culture with this strategy.
 To that extent, based on the different types of strategic change, an Evolution/Adaption change type would be deemed appropriate for many organizations.